 Mama Leo was born in Toa Alta, Puerto Rico on April 11, 1912.
 It was there, in Puerto Rico, that she first heard the voice of God calling her into service.
 She arrived in New York City in 1935 because she felt her calling was to bring God’s word to the lost and needy in the Diaspora.
 Along with her pastor husband, she founded the Bronx-based Pentecostal denomination Council of Damascus Churches in 1940.
 When her husband was drafted into military service, the Reverend Rosado Rousseau became the first Latina Pentecostal pastor in the city (to our knowledge).

 Rosado Rousseau’s ministry was groundbreaking in many ways.
 She was a pioneer in advocating for sex workers and those addicted to drugs.
 She established a drug and alcohol rehabilitation program, the Damascus Christian Youth Crusade.
 This program became a state-wide model and Mama Leo’s ministry garnered recognition for the many followers whose lives were transformed.

 She continued to preach, teach and minister well into her nineties.
+Through this Latina, a movement in the urban center flourished to plant holistic churches that served the poor and addicted.
+Many still exist today.
 Suffering from Alzheimer’s disease, the Reverend Rosado Rousseau entered a nursing home in 2005 and passed away in 2006.
 Mama Leo believed that the church’s mission should include being an agent of positive change in society.